dgoldman0/adamah/guilds/alchemists/general_010_draft_quiz.md

 # SECTION B — TRUE/FALSE (35 QUESTIONS)

-1. Fermentation can produce alcohol, acids, or gases.
+1. Fermentation always produces alcohol as its main product.
-2. Yeast need sugar to carry out alcoholic fermentation.
+2. Yeast use sugar as a substrate during alcoholic fermentation.
-3. Lactobacillus is responsible for many tangy fermented foods.
+3. Lactobacillus commonly creates tangy flavors in fermented foods.
-4. Sanitation helps prevent off-flavors and contamination.
+4. Good sanitation practices reduce the risk of off-flavors and contamination.
-5. Pasteurization eliminates every microorganism.
+5. Pasteurization kills every single microorganism in a product.
-6. Temperature influences fermentation speed and flavor.
+6. Lower fermentation temperatures generally slow yeast activity.
-7. Wild fermentation depends on environmental microbes.
+7. Wild fermentation relies only on packaged commercial cultures.
-8. Oxygen is helpful only during early yeast growth phases.
+8. Oxygen is important for yeast at the start of fermentation but can be harmful later.
-9. Honey lacks the nutrients yeast need, making mead slower to ferment.
+9. Diluted honey supplies all nutrients yeast need, so mead ferments as fast as beer wort.
-10. Rennet coagulates milk proteins into curds.
+10. Rennet causes milk proteins to clump together into curds.
-11. Mold plays a positive role in some cheeses.
+11. All molds in cheese are harmful and must be avoided.
-12. Distillation separates alcohol from water based on boiling points.
+12. Distillation separates components partly based on their boiling points.
-13. A hydrometer measures acidity.
+13. A hydrometer is primarily used to measure the acidity (pH) of a fermenting liquid.
-14. Aging beverages in wood can change flavor.
+14. Aging beverages in stainless steel always gives the same flavors as aging in oak barrels.
-15. Starter cultures create more predictable results.
+15. Using starter cultures can make fermentation results more consistent.
-16. High sugar levels can stress yeast.
+16. Extremely high sugar levels can stress or dehydrate yeast cells.
-17. Kombucha requires both yeast and bacteria.
+17. Kombucha ferments with only bacteria and does not involve yeast.
-18. Vinegar is made when alcohol is converted to acetic acid.
+18. Vinegar forms when microorganisms convert alcohol into acetic acid.
-19. Beer wort is produced before fermentation.
+19. Beer wort is the alcoholic liquid that results after yeast fermentation is complete.
-20. Wild yeasts always behave predictably.
+20. Wild yeasts from the environment always behave the same way in every batch.
-21. Brining cheese helps control microbial growth.
+21. Brining cheese can influence both flavor and microbial growth.
-22. Fruit additions can expand mead flavor profiles.
+22. Adding fruit to mead never changes its aroma, only its color.
-23. Carbon dioxide builds pressure during sealed fermentations.
+23. Carbon dioxide released in sealed containers always leaks out and never carbonates the beverage.
-24. Terroir affects flavor in wine and other ferments.
+24. Terroir refers only to the type of yeast used, not to climate or soil.
-25. Clean water is critical to fermentation success.
+25. Using clean, chlorine-free water helps promote healthy fermentation.
-26. Lactic acid fermentation lowers pH.
+26. Lactic acid fermentation often lowers the pH of foods.
-27. Improper storage can spoil finished products.
+27. Finished fermented products cannot spoil, no matter how they are stored.
-28. Aging cheese alters its moisture and texture.
+28. Aging cheese can change its moisture content, texture, and flavor.
-29. Lees can influence flavor development during aging.
+29. Lees contact during aging can affect flavor and mouthfeel in beverages.
-30. Koji helps convert starches into fermentable sugars.
+30. Koji molds do not break down starches and are used only for coloring foods, not for fermentation.
-31. Heat can kill yeast.
+31. Yeast remain unaffected by high temperatures during pasteurization.
-32. Malt is produced through controlled germination.
+32. Malt is produced by carefully germinating and then drying cereal grains.
-33. Excess oxygen in wine causes oxidation.
+33. Excess oxygen exposure in wine can lead to oxidation and off-flavors.
-34. Different yeast strains produce different flavor profiles.
+34. All yeast strains produce identical flavor profiles in fermented beverages.
-35. Distillation does not create alcohol; it concentrates what fermentation produced.
+35. Distillation concentrates alcohol that fermentation has already produced rather than creating new alcohol.

 ---